ricko2001/Genealogy-scripts/README.md

 # Genealogy-scripts and utilities

+updated: 2024-02-27

-These are scripts I've written to help with my work with RootsMagic genealogy software.
+These are scripts I've written to help my work with RootsMagic genealogy software.
 They directly access the SQLite database used by RootsMagic (RM) to store its data.

-These are currently all Python, tested only on Windows 11 x64 OS with Python 3x.
+These are currently all written in Python, tested only on Windows 11 x64 OS with Python 3x.
+Most have been tested only with RM v9 databases.
+I don't have a MacOS computer to test with, but I'd guess that most could easily be ported.
+Let me know if you have any results.

 "Released" means that-
-* I've included an .exe file version of the Python script so no Python installation is needed.
+* I've included an .exe file version of the Python script so Python installation is not required.
 * The ReadMe file is user friendly.
 * All configuration is done through an ini file so the python code does not need to be changed.
-* Ive done significant amounts of testing.
+* I've done significant amounts of testing.

 The Release zip file packages are found in the Releases page, here on Github (https://github.com/ricko2001/Genealogy-scripts/releases)